 Interprofessional Communication and Leadership in Healthcare is designed to help students prepare for success in the online environment at Western Governors University and beyond.
 Student success starts with the social support and self-reflective awareness that will prepare them to handle the challenges of all academic programs.
-In this course, students will participate in group activities and complete several individual assignments.
-The group activities are aimed at finding support and gaining insight from other students.
-The assignments are intended to give the student an opportunity to reflect on where they are and where they would like to be.
-The activities in each group meeting are designed to give students several tools they can use to achieve success.
+In this course, students will complete several individual assignments that are intended to give the student an opportunity to reflect on where they are and where they would like to be.
+The activities in the course are designed to give students several tools they can use to achieve success.
 This course is designed as a four-part intensive learning experience.
-Students will attend six group meetings during the term.
-At each meeting, students will engage in activities that will help them understand their own educational journey and find support and inspiration in the journey of others.
+Students will engage in activities that will help them understand their own educational journey and find support and inspiration in the journey of others.
 There are no prerequisites for this course.

-- Begin your course by discussing your course planning tool report with your instructor and creating your personalized course plan together. - The learner applies mindfulness to promote self-discovery. - The learner applies mindsets, working styles, and energy dynamics to promote academic and professional success. - The learner communicates effectively in both oral and written format. - The learner uses communication strategies to foster a supportive peer community.
+- The learner applies mindfulness to promote self-discovery. - The learner applies mindsets, working styles, and energy dynamics to promote academic and professional success. - The learner communicates effectively in both oral and written format. - The learner uses communication strategies to foster a supportive peer community.